nix-community/kickstart-nix.nvim/README.md

     - [`:h packadd`](https://neovim.io/doc/user/repeat.html#%3Apackadd)
 - Use Neovim's built-in LSP client, with Nix managing language servers.

+[^1]: The absence of a Nix module DSL for Neovim configuration is deliberate.
+      If you were to copy the `nvim` directory to `$XDG_CONFIG_HOME`, and install the plugins, it would work out of the box.

-## Features
+## :star2: Features

 - Use either nixpkgs or flake inputs as plugin sources.
 - Usable on any device with Neovim and Nix installed.
-- Ability to create multiple derivations with different sets of plugins, and simple regex filters to exclude config files.
+- Create multiple derivations with different sets of plugins, and simple regex filters to exclude config files.
 - Uses Nix to generate a `.luarc.json` in the devShell's `shellHook`.
   This sets up lua-language-server to recognize all plugins and the Neovim API.

-[^1]: The absence of a Nix module DSL for Neovim configuration is deliberate.
-      If you were to copy the `nvim` directory to `$XDG_CONFIG_HOME`, and install the plugins, it would work out of the box.

-## Test drive
+## :bicyclist: Test drive

 If you have Nix installed (with [flakes](https://nixos.wiki/wiki/Flakes) enabled), you can test drive this by running: